History of African Americans in Dallas–Fort Worth: History

+Slavery

+Jane Elkins was the first enslaved person to be legally bought in Dallas county, having been sold to John Young for $400 in 1844.
+In 1853, after being convicted of her owner's murder, Jane was hanged and became the first woman to be legally executed in the state of Texas.
+It is widely believed by historians that Jane was likely innocent and/or did not receive a fair trial on account of being a slave.

+In the mid-1800s, lynchings of African Americans took place in Dealey Plaza.
+Today, Martyr's Park near Dealey Plaza is the site of historical markers memorializing the victims of these crimes: Patrick Jennings, Samuel Smith, and Cato Miller.
+In addition, enslaved Dallas woman Jane Elkins is also memorialized there.

 Freed slaves began to locate to the Dallas area when slavery was abolished.
 Freedmen's Cemetery was established in 1861.

-The Hamilton Park neighborhood was one of the first suburbs in Texas built for African Americans in 1953.

-In the mid-1800s, lynchings of African Americans took place in Dealey Plaza.

 In the late 19th century, there were over 11,000 black people in Dallas.

+20th century

+In 1953, the Hamilton Park neighborhood was one of the first suburbs in Texas to be built for African Americans.

 In the 1990s, the number of African-Americans making annual incomes of $100,000 or more (adjusted to $75,000 as of 1990, from the circa 2005 number) increased by 300%.

+In 1995, Dallas elected its first black mayor, Ron Kirk.

+21st century

 Around 2005, increasing numbers of African-Americans moved to suburban communities to the north.

-In 1995, Dallas elected its first black mayor, Ron Kirk.

 The Dallas–Fort Worth metroplex gained approximately 259,000 new African-Americans between 2010 and 2020, or a nearly 27% increase, 10th of U.S. metropolitan statistical areas during that time span.
 According to the Brookings Institution, in the years 2006–2010, an annual average of 7,678 black people migrated into the DFW area, giving it the fourth-highest inward black migration of all U.S. metropolitan areas.

-In 2012 Jamie Thompson of D Magazine stated that Dallas "still suffers from an image problem among black professionals who perceive other cities—Atlanta; Chicago; Houston; or Washington, D.C.—as being more appealing and friendly to blacks".
+In 2012, Jamie Thompson of D Magazine stated that Dallas "still suffers from an image problem among black professionals who perceive other cities—Atlanta; Chicago; Houston; or Washington, D.C.—as being more appealing and friendly to blacks".

 In 2019, Dallas elected its second black mayor, Eric Johnson.

 Black-owned businesses in the Dallas-Fort Worth area make up about 3.0%, or just over 3,000 businesses.

 In addition to the New Great Migration, since around 2010, many African Americans have been moving to the metroplex for its affordable cost of living and job opportunities.